ARCHER2-HPC/archer2-fortran-inter/section-1.02/README.md

 entry to the subroutine.

-Can an array section be passed to a subroutine where the corresponding dummy argument has been declared alloctable?
+Can an array section be passed to a subroutine where the corresponding dummy argument has been declared allocatable?

 What happens if a function with an allocatable result returns which the result in an unallocated state?